Joint Optimization of Communications and Federated Learning Over the Air: Performance Optimization for Federated Learning over the Air

-Since all entries of $B_t$ have the same form as in \eqref{eq:btd}, we perform entry-wise optimization by considering one entry of $\mathbf{w}_{t}$ and $\mathbf{w}_{i,t}$ for simplicity, where the superscript $d$ is omitted hereafter.
+Since all entries indexed by $d$ are separable with respect to the design parameters, we perform entry-wise optimization by considering $\mathbf{w}_{t}$ and $\mathbf{w}_{i,t}$ one entry at a time, where the superscript $d$ and the index of different cases are omitted hereafter.
 To determine the worker selection vector $\beta_{i,t}$ and the power scaling factor $b_t$ at the $t$-th iteration, the PS carries out a joint optimization problem formulated as follows: